 One of the sacred mountains for Taoism, climbing Mount Huashan is a must-do activity if you are in Xian.
 These peaks used to be home to sages and Taoist mystics, but today, many tourists climb the mountain in early fall, spring, and summer.

 There you go!
 These are the 13 top things to do in Xian.
-Hopefully, this blog post helped you plan your stay and inspired you to visit some of these stunning landmarks.
-Do not miss Xian if you are visiting China for the first time.
-If you need help planning your trip, I have outlined a detailed two-day itinerary for Xi’an.
+Hopefully, this blog post inspired you to visit this gem of a city in China.